consulo/consulo-dev.github.io/docs/basics/action_system.md

 #### Compact Attribute
 A group's "compact" attribute specifies whether an action within that group is visible when disabled.
-See [Registering Actions in plugin.xml](#registering-actions-in-pluginxml) for an explanation of how the `compact` attribute is set for a group.
+See [Registering Actions with @ActionImpl](#registering-actions-with-actionimpl) for more information about group registration.
 If the `compact` attribute is `true` for a menu group, an action in the menu only appears if its state is both enabled and visible.
 In contrast, if the `compact` attribute is `false`, an action in the menu appears if its state is disabled but visible.
 Some menus like **Tools** have the `compact` attribute set, so there isn't a way to show an action on the tools menu if it is not enabled.